cristian1604/backupDatabase/README.md

 ### Changelog

-  - Removed all [Pexpect][Pexpect] dependences: Due to the incompatibilities with Windows I have decided to remove Pexpect (one step closer towards Windows compatibility)
+  - Improve documentation
   - Tested on multiple MySQL and Postgres databases (one script to call each DB engine)
-  - Clean up code
+  - Comment code

 ### Requirements

-- By default the binaries for dump the databases are provided on this repository (only for Linux).
-But if you run this script on the database server, I recommend strongly use the provided database binaries.
+- By default only the pgdump binary (for linux) is provided on this repository.
+But if you run this script on the database server, I recommend strongly use the provided binaries by the database engine.

 ### How to set parameters

 Parameters:

-On `backup.py` there is a list of parameters between lines 21 and 27:
+On `backup.py` there is a list of parameters between lines 21 and 28:

     databases = ['DATABASE1', 'DATABASE2', ..., 'DATABASEn']
-    host='HOST'                        # URL or IP to the database server username='MY_USERNAME'             # For security reasons I recommend a backup user only password='MY_PASSWORD'
+    host='HOST'                        # URL or IP to the database server port='PORT'                        # 5432 (default for Postgres), 3306 (default for MySQL)
-    port='PORT'                        # 5432 (default for Postgres), 3306 (default for MySQL)
+    username='MY_USERNAME'             # For security reasons I recommend a backup user only password='MY_PASSWORD'
     appMySqlDirectory = './mysqldump'  # Directory to mysqldump binary (executable on Windows) appPgDumpDirectory = './pg_dump'   # Directory to pg_dump binary (executable on Windows)